acquiredsecurity/forensic-timeliner/README.md

 Use the VB macro to color code the artifacts in excel.
-This tool is designed for forensic analysts who need to quickly timeline and triage using output from EZ parsers or Kape and other leading forensic tools.
+This tool is designed for forensic analysts who need to quickly timeline and triage using output from Axiom, EZ parsers / Kape, Chainsaw and Hayabusa.
+Correlate tool output across different tools!

 ## Quick Start